MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR88a2d1b64bcecd8-Information-Reporting-Foreign-Financial-Institutions/section-1.1471-1.md

 (45) *FATF.* The term *FATF* means the Financial Action Task Force, an inter-governmental body that develops and promotes international policies to combat money laundering and terrorist financing.

-(46) *FATF-compliant jurisdiction.* The term *FATF-compliant jurisdiction* means a jurisdiction that -
+(46) *FATF-compliant jurisdiction.* The term *FATF-compliant jurisdiction* means a jurisdiction that—

 (i) Is not subject to a FATF call on its members and other jurisdictions to apply counter-measures to protect the international financial system from the on-going and substantial money laundering and terrorist financing risks emanating from the jurisdiction;